xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

     <figcaption align="center"><i>What would have happened had Neo chosen the blue pill?</i></figcaption>
 </p>

-In a ITS it is important to understand the counterfactual.
-The counterfactual refers to what it would have occured to Y, had the policy intervention not happened.
+In an ITS it is important to understand the counterfactual.
+The counterfactual refers to what it would have occurred to Y, had the policy intervention not happened.

 ---